kernelorg-mirror/linux_kernel_git_morse_linux/Documentation/arch/x86/resctrl.rst

 	available is described in the "num_mbm_cntrs" file.
 Changing the mode may cause all counters on a resource to reset.

+	Moving to mbm_cntr_assign mode require users to assign the counters to the events.
+Otherwise, the MBM event counters will return "Unassigned" when read.

+	The mode is beneficial for AMD platforms that support more CTRL_MON and MON groups than available hardware counters.
+By default, this feature is enabled on AMD platforms with the ABMC (Assignable Bandwidth Monitoring Counters) capability, ensuring counters remain assigned even when the corresponding RMID is not actively used by any processor.

 	"default":

 	In default mode, resctrl assumes there is a hardware counter for each